AbdullahMushtaq78/MultiAgentLLMs/README.md

 Currently using *GPT4o-mini* with API as the backbone model of all the agents.
 Originally started this project with Open-source models but due to a [bug](https://github.com/camel-ai/camel/issues/977) in the  Camel AI's ModelType class had to shift to close-source models.
 ### Task Processing
-Using the [WorkForce](https://docs.camel-ai.org/key_modules/workforce.html) module in the camel ai framework to create multi-agent society/workforce to perform the task.
-GPT4o-mini is also being used as backbone model for coordinator manager and task manager roles in the workforce.
+Using the [WorkForce](https://docs.camel-ai.org/key_modules/workforce.html) module in the Camel AI framework to create a multi-agent society/workforce to perform the task.
+GPT4o-mini is also being used as a backbone model for coordinator manager and task manager roles in the workforce.

 ## Running the Code
-Setup the environment as mentioned in the official Camel AI's [documentation](https://docs.camel-ai.org/get_started/setup.html).
-Conda method is prefered and used during the implementation.
+Set up the environment as mentioned in the official Camel AI's [documentation](https://docs.camel-ai.org/get_started/setup.html).
+The Conda method is preferred and used during the implementation.

 ### Setting up the environment for Camel AI and the code: